dmx-systems/dmx-documentation/docs/intro.rst

 ****************

 DMX lets you keep control of your data.
-All data you enter are stored in the DMX database.
+All data is stored in the DMX database.
 Where this database is stored depends on the way you decided to run DMX.

 DMX on your local computer
 ==========================

-If you downloaded DMX to your local computer and started it on there the database is stored on that same computer.
+If you download and start DMX on your local computer, the database is stored on that same computer.
 It does not leave it unless you copy it elsewhere.
-After the initial download of the software, you can use DMX locally and without an internet connection unless you do need :ref:`Geomaps<user-geodata>`.
+After the initial download of the software, you can use DMX locally and without an internet connection unless you use :ref:`Geomaps<user-geodata>`.
 Geomaps are rendered in DMX with the help of `OpenStreetMap <https://www.openstreetmap.org>`_.
 OpenStreetMap is also used to transform the addresses you entered into geographical coordinates.
 Those features require an internet connection to work.